patcha-ranat/local-airflow-k8s-helm/README.md

 ## Introduction

 In this project, we will deploy airflow on Kubernetes (k8s) locally using minikube and helm chart provided officially by Airflow.
-Moreover, we will make our dags, which can be developed locally on your computer, to be available on deployed airflow scheduler and webserver in real-time by volume mount.
+Moreover, we will make our dags, which can be developed locally on your computer, available on the deployed airflow scheduler and webserver in real-time by volume mount.

 ### What we are gonna do